MicrosoftDocs/learn/learn-pr/github/introduction-github-advanced-security/includes/2-what-is-github-advanced-security.md

 ### Creating a More Secure Software Development Life Cycle with all 3 Features

 Secret scanning, code scanning, and Dependabot collectively contribute to creating a more secure software development life cycle.
-Secret scanning prevents inadvertent exposure of sensitive information, Code scanning identifies and addresses security vulnerabilities in the codebase, Dependabot automates dependency management.
+Secret scanning prevents inadvertent exposure of sensitive information.
+Code scanning identifies and addresses security vulnerabilities in the codebase.
+And Dependabot automates dependency management.

 By integrating these features, development teams can proactively address security concerns at every stage of the development life cycle.
 This proactive approach minimizes the likelihood of security incidents reaching production, resulting in a more resilient, secure, and efficient software development process.